hplt-project/HPLT-textpipes/LUMI.md

 ## Dashboard

 Jelmer maintains [a job dashboard](https://github.com/jelmervdl/paracrawl-dashboard) that is a left-over from Paracrawl.
-You can run it on LUMI as well, using the following steps:

-1. Think of a nice random number (higher than 1024!) that nobody else thought of: your port number.
-E.g `8005`.
-2. SSH into lumi with port forwarding: `ssh -L 8005:localhost:8005 you@lumi.csc.fi`
-3. Run the dashboard server: `/project/project_462000252/jderlinde/paracrawl-dashboard/dashboard.sh 8005`
-4. Go to http://localhost:8005/ and tada!
+You can access this dashboard at https://paracrawl.ikhoefgeen.nl/.
+It shows all jobs that have been scheduled through the shared cirrus-scripts/.